-The final mark will consist of the average mark of 4 concluding tests and the semester scientific project (50%), and the final test in computerized system (50%).
+The final mark will consist of the average mark of three concluding tests (50%), and the final test in computerized system (50%).

 The average mark and the marks of all the final exam stages (computer, written test) - will be expressed in numbers according to the marks scale (as in the table) and the final mark obtained will be expressed in two decimals and will be written in the marks book.